*This article has been updated in August 2021.*

 First, you cannot drive if your blood alcohol concentration (BAC) is 0.08 percent or more.
 Usually, officers measure this on a breathalyzer, but that is after you are already pulled over on suspicion of a DUI.
 You can purchase plug-ins that work with a smartphone to read your BAC, which might be a worthwhile investment if you enjoy the occasional drink with friends after work and want to make sure you’re okay to drive home.

 Regardless, you could still be charged with a DWAI even if you are under 0.08 percent.
-If your driving is obviously impaired, officers can arrest you and you can be charged with a DWAI.
-So, it is important to review the factors and how alcohol affects everyone differently to see where you fall in the list.
+If your driving is obviously impaired, officers can arrest you and be charged with a DWAI.
+So, it is important to review the factors and how alcohol affects everyone differently to see where you fall on the list.

 Know the Factors That Can Influence How Intoxicated You Are as You Drink

-Two people with the same height, weight, and age have two drinks.
-One feels incredibly inebriated, while the other totally sober.
+Two people of the same height, weight, and age have two drinks.
+One feels incredibly inebriated, while the other is totally sober.
 What happened?

 It is more than just the drink count.
-Even height and weight, while playing a role, are not the only factors that determine how alcohol affects one person to the next.
+While playing a role, even height and weight are not the only factors that determine how alcohol affects one person to the next.

 Before assuming you can drive after two hours because your friend can, here are a few factors you should investigate first:

 As you age, your body metabolizes slower.
 Therefore, someone who is younger may metabolize alcohol faster than someone even in their 30s or 40s.